WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

      call diff_cpo(reference_cpo, test_cpo, name_root, func)

-where reference_cpo is the reference CPO or other ITM data structure and test_cpo is the test CPO or other ITM data structure. name_root is a string which defines the root of the field names to be displayed, e.g. 'equilibrium'. func is a function argument to the subroutine diff_cpo.
+where reference_cpo is the reference CPO or other EU-IM data structure and test_cpo is the test CPO or other EU-IM data structure. name_root is a string which defines the root of the field names to be displayed, e.g. 'equilibrium'. func is a function argument to the subroutine diff_cpo.
 It can be any